 Increase conversions optimizing your post-click experience

 The overwhelming majority of ad clicks simply don’t convert.
-Although search conversion is the most potent component of AdWords regarding conversions, it still clocks in at a paltry 2.7% conversion rate.
+Although search conversion is the most potent component of Google Ads regarding conversions, it still clocks in at a paltry 2.7% conversion rate.

 While the advertisement, regardless of the format, might provide the essential first engagement with the consumer, the landing page is where the actual conversion occurs.
 With companies, on average, spending $92 to drive traffic for each dollar devoted to the customer experience, there is an obvious disconnect between actual ad spend and what drives the bottom line.